France-Travail/happy_vllm/examples/image_input/README.md

 ## Warning

-From vllm 0.5.0 to 0.5.3.post1, only one image can be passed per call.
+Regarding vllm versions until 0.5.3.post1, only one image can be passed per call.